sous-chefs/nfs/README.md

   - additional export options as an array, excluding the parameterized sync/async, ro/rw options, and anoymous mappings
   - defaults to `root_squash`

+## nfs::default recipe

+The default recipe installs and configures the common components for an NFS client, at an effective protocol level of NFSv3.
+The Chef resource logic for this is in the `nfs::_common` recipe, with platform-specific conditional defaults set in the default attributes file.

+## nfs::client4 recipe

+Includes the logic from `nfs::_common`, and also configures and installs the idmap service to provide an effective protocol level of NFSv4.
+Effectively the same as running both `nfs::_common` and `nfs::_idmap`.

+## nfs::server recipe

+The server recipe includes the common client components from `nfs::_common`.
+This also configures and installs the platform-specific server services for an effective protocol level of NFSv3.

+## nfs::server4 recipe

+This recipe includes the common client components from `nfs::_common`.
+It also configures and installs the platform-specific server servcies for an effective protocol level of NFSv4.
+Effectively the same as running `nfs::_common` and `nfs::_idmap` and `nfs::server`.

 ## nfs::undo recipe

 Does your freshly kickstarted/preseeded system come with NFS, when you didn't ask for NFS?
 This recipe inspired by the annoyances cookbook, will run once to remove NFS from the system.
 Use a knife command to remove NFS components from your system like so.

     knife run_list add <node name> nfs::undo